etlweather/understanding-networking/chapter-wireless.md

 ## Wi-Fi
 Wi-Fi is the name of a popular wireless networking technology (as defined in the IEEE 802.11 standards).
-The word Fi-Fi is actually a trademark owned by the Wi-Fi Alliance (an organization which was formed to hold the trademark).
+The word Wi-Fi is actually a trademark owned by the Wi-Fi Alliance (an organization which was formed to hold the trademark).
 The term was coined for marketting as a play on words with *hi-fi*, however, it is not short "wireless fidelity".